Azure/azure-sdk/docs/java/introduction.md

 {% include requirement/MUST id="java-client-construction" %} allow the consumer to construct a service client with the minimal information needed to connect and authenticate to the service.

 {% include requirement/MUST id="java-service-client-builder-validity" %} ensure the builder will instantiate a service client into a valid state.
-Throw validation exceptions during fluent property calls, or as part of the `build*()` calls.

-{% include requirement/MUSTNOT id="java-service-client-builder-leakage" %} leak the underlying protocol transport implementation details to the consumer.
-All types from the protocol transport implementation must be appropriately abstracted.
+Throw an `IllegalStateException` when the user calls the `build*()` methods.

 ##### Service API versions

 The purposes of the client library is to communicate with an Azure service.
 Azure services support multiple API versions.
-To understand the capabilities of the service, the client library must be able to support multiple service API versions.
+The client library must be able to support multiple service API versions.

 {% include requirement/MUST id="java-service-apiversion-1" %} only target generally available service API versions when releasing a GA version of the client library.